Helpful tips to help you register for courses.

 Reviewing Your Course Schedule

 Sometimes courses are cancelled or course information is changed.
-Before the first day of class or after any add/drops you process on the web registration system, confirm your enrollment by reviewing your course schedule online.
+Before the first day of class or after any add/drops you process on STAR GPS, confirm your enrollment by reviewing your course schedule online.

 If you are a visiting student, check your schedule before you commence travel to Hawai‘i.
 Checking your course schedule often for errors or updates is highly recommended.